 For example, a paralegal could bill at $175 per hour to draft and complete documents for an attorney to review and approve for $350 per hour.
 In those circumstances, hiring a paralegal to begin the process ensures that their client’s casework is being done in the most cost-effective way.
 Additionally, an attorney who bills at $375 per hour due to their experience and knowledge may be able to make substantial progress in 15 minutes, whereas an associate or a less-experienced lawyer who bills at $275 per hour may take hours because they do not have the knowledge to do it swiftly, efficiently, and effectively.

 Clients should look to whether an attorney did due diligence on a case when deciding whether they are the right legal counsel for them.
-Not any lawyer can do that due diligence on their first consultation with an individual, as it requires a strategy session during which they are briefed on a case’s circumstances and can review documents prior to meeting with a claimant.
+Not any lawyer can do that due diligence on their first consultation with an individual, as it requires a strategy session during which they are briefed on a case’s circumstances and can review documents prior to meeting with a client.

 At a meeting with an individual, a seasoned attorney would actively listen to them, determine possible outcomes, and learn about the dynamics of their family in order to prepare a defense in the most efficient and cost-effective way possible.
 Once a plan is designed, they could build a budget for it.

 The billable hour is not a good indicator of how much a case is going to cost.
-Retaining a lawyer with a cheap billable hourly rate might delay a case due to their lack of experience, which could end up costing a claimant excess time and money.
+Retaining a lawyer with a cheap billable hourly rate might delay a case due to their lack of experience, which could end up costing a client excess time and money.
 The best way to maximize the value of a case is to work with a legal team that sits down with their clients from the start, reviews all their records and available evidence, listens to their goals and priorities, and creates detailed strategies on how to achieve those.
-A skilled attorney would actively engage with a claimant to create a strategy that is tailored to their unique circumstances.
+A skilled attorney would actively engage with a client to create a strategy that is tailored to their unique circumstances.

 Much of a lawyer’s strategy is usually based on how they believe an opposing party or family member may react to a certain thing.
 It involves making hypotheses about outcomes and interactions and building a proactive defense accordingly, and a legal representative’s budget would be based on their ability to complete this process.
 That is the best way to determine how much a case is going to cost, which is often especially important in family law cases because litigation can be financially detrimental.